Mark Watson: How You Can Almost Win (Work in Progress): The Stand Comedy Club, Edinburgh, 2018

 Having a very busy time, Watson also made a brilliant compere at Dave Edinburgh Comedy Awards Gala that I went to in August 2019 at the Edinburgh Festival Fringe.
 He was very warm with the packed audience and had some great stories to tell before he introduced the acts.

-Watson is an Edinburgh Festival regular and in my mind is one of the best comedians currently working.
-He has a talent for making any situation funny and is a very popular comedian.
+Watson is a true comedy pioneer and in my mind is one of the best comedians currently working.
+He has a talent for making any situation funny and is an extremely popular comedian.